TypesettingTools/Aegisub-Motion/README.md

 automatic updating if it is available.

 #### Installing with DependencyControl
-Installation instructions for DependencyControl can be found [here](DCInst).
+Installation instructions for DependencyControl can be found [here][DCInst].

 - Save [this copy of Aegisub-Motion.moon][amodep] to your automation autoload directory.
 Make sure it is named `a-mo.Aegisub-Motion.moon`.
 - Either run Aegisub or reload all automation scripts.
 All modules should be automatically updated to their latest versions.